 US National Parks to Visit in Winter

-These parks are the very best the USA has to offer and visiting them in winter has a special appeal, whether its the reprieve from the crowds that flock there in summer, to the magical quality a covering of pristine snow gives.
+These parks are the very best the USA has to offer and visiting them in winter has a special appeal, whether it’s the reprieve from the crowds that flock there in summer, to the magical quality a covering of pristine snow gives.
+If you love to add more adventure, here are some of the best winter hikes in the US!

 If you’re looking for the ideal national park to visit in the winter, then you really can’t go wrong with the Grand Canyon.
 Arizona’s most iconic landmark is perhaps at its most beautiful when it’s tucked under a blanket of snow and the lack of tourist crowds can give visitors a unique opportunity to enjoy parts of the Canyon all to themselves.